School Counselors

 FAFSA

-To be considered for federal financial aid, student must file the FAFSA by April 1.
+To be considered for federal financial aid, students must file the Free Application for Federal Student Aid (FAFSA).
 The University’s FAFSA code is 003652.

 Get the inside scoop on all things UH admissions sent straight to your inbox.